-Can You Refinance Before Selling Your Home, And When Does It Make Sense To Do So?
+Can You Refinance Before Selling Your Home, And Should You?

-You can help make your household finances more manageable with a refinance.
+VICTORIA ARAJA mortgage refinance can often help make your household finances a bit more manageable.
 But is refinancing a good idea right before you sell your home?
 Probably not – and we’ll explain why.

 Reasons To Refinance

-What is a mortgage refinance, anyway?
-A refinance simply means you pay off your existing loan and replace it with a new one.
+A mortgage refinance is the process of paying off your existing loan and replacing it with a new one.
 You’ll have several refinance options to choose from.
 Let's take a look at some of the most popular reasons you might want to refinance.

 Lengthen Your Mortgage Term